-Numerous individuals and organisations were met with in various regions throughout Turkey and elsewhere, to try to discern public perceptions of recent events in Turkey, commonly referred to as the 'process'.
-Developments over the last year have included continued dialogue between the Turkish Government and Abdullah Öcalan; the announcement and maintenance of a ceasefire and the beginnings of withdrawal of the PKK from Turkish soil; the formation by Prime Minister Erdoğan of a Wise Person's Committee in relation to the current process; continuation of the constitutional reform process; and the recent announcement of a 'democratisation package' by the ruling AK Party.
+Numerous individuals and organisations were met with in various regions throughout Turkey, and elsewhere, to try to discern public perceptions of recent events in Turkey, commonly referred to as the 'process'.
+TheseDevelopments over the last year have included continued dialogue between the Turkish Government and Abdullah Öcalan; the announcement and maintenance of a ceasefire and the beginnings of withdrawal of the PKK from Turkish soil; the formation by Prime Minister Erdoğan of a Wise Person's Committee in relation to the current process; continuation of the constitutional reform process which began in 2012; and the recent announcement of a 'democratisation package' by thethe ruling AK Party.

 While such numerous and positive developments have occurred over the last year; the 'process' remains fragile, and is by no means without criticism from Turkey's public.
-The European Commission's 2013 Progress Report on Turkey, while highlighting the positive steps that have been taken by the Government over the last year, warns that there is still a 'pressing need to develop a truly participatory democracy, able to reach out to all segments of society'1 within Turkey, something that is essential if sustained resolution of the Kurdish conflict is to be achieved.
+The European Commission's 2013 Progress Report on Turkey, while highlighting the positive steps that have been taken by the Government over the last year, warns that there is still a 'pressing need to develop a truly participatory democracy, able to reach out to all segments of society' within Turkey, something that is essential if sustained resolution of the Kurdish conflict is to be achieved.

-Despite the ongoing challenges, however, the overwhelming sense garnered from people on the ground in preparing for this report is that all parties to this protracted conflict are tired of violence and largely view a return to conflict as inconceivable.
+Despite the ongoingse challenges, however, and there will likely be many more in the path to an eventual settlement, the overwhelming sense garnered from people on the ground in preparing for this report is that bothall parties sides to this protracted conflict are tired of violence and largely view a return to conflict as inconceivable.
 The coming months are recognised by all observers as a critical juncture in the process.

-While recording current actualities in Turkey is an inherently difficult task, due to the constant and rapid changes taking place, DPI feels it is nevertheless of value to present the numerous views and opinions that exist in relation to this issue, and hopes that this report will prove to be of value to its readers.
+While recording current actualities in Turkey is an inherently difficult task, due to the everconstant and rapid changes taking placeing nature of events, DPI feels it is nevertheless of value to present the numerous views and opinions that exist in relation to this issue in Turkey, and hopes that this report will prove to be of value to its readers.